aerojockey/parlay/README.txt

 Building
 --------

-Parlay is highly portable C.  I think the only compatibility drama might come from a pair of inline functions.
+Parlay is written in portable C.  I think the only compatibility drama might come from a pair of inline functions.
 I don't expect you'll have trouble building it on any system that FreeType supports.

 Unless you're building libparlay.so for some kind of Linux distro, I